Scala-Dev/exp-python2-sdk/README.md

 Data items inherit the [common resource methods and attributes](#resources) `save()`, `refresh()`, and `get_channel()`.
 There is a limit of 16MB per data document.

+*Note that data values must be a javascript object, but can contain other primitives.*

 **`exp.get_data(group='default', key=None)`**

 Returns the data item with the given group or key or `None` if the data item could not be found.